 From declining property values to the loss of jobs and the destruction of our fragile ecology, the implications of zebra and quagga mussels in our valley are huge.

 Here is where they would hit us hardest:

-DRINKING WATER INTAKES and other in-lake infrastructure, including docks, marinas, bridges, would be corroded and weighed down, requiring ongoing maintenance

-The SAFETY OF OUR DRINKING WATER with the promotion of toxic algae

-The NATURAL ECOLOGY OF THE LAKE, putting at risk native species including the local fishery

-Enjoyment of our BEACHES because of razorsharp shells, and the smell of decaying mussels

-Motorized and non-motorized WATERCRAFT and water recreation equipment (including boats, seadoos, kayaks, paddleboards, fishing gear, float planes, etc.), encrusted with mussels

-REAL ESTATE VALUES, especially waterfront property, would be affected

-TOURISM INDUSTRY, with fewer visitors because of fouled beaches and harm to the local fishery

-Our ECONOMY, with the loss of tourism jobs and increased taxes to help manage the impact of mussels on local government infrastructure
+- DRINKING WATER INTAKES and other in-lake infrastructure, including docks, marinas, bridges, would be corroded and weighed down, requiring ongoing maintenance. - The SAFETY OF OUR DRINKING WATER by creating conditions that promote the growth of toxic algae. - The NATURAL ECOLOGY OF THE LAKES threatening native species and the local fishery. - Enjoyment of our BEACHES because of razorsharp shells, and the smell of decaying mussels. - Motorized and non-motorized WATERCRAFT and water recreation equipment (including boats, seadoos, kayaks, paddleboards, fishing gear, float planes, etc.), encrusted with mussels. - REAL ESTATE VALUES, especially waterfront property, would be affected. - TOURISM INDUSTRY, with fewer visitors because of fouled beaches and harm to the local fishery. - Our ECONOMY, with the loss of tourism jobs and increased taxes to help manage the impact of mussels on local government infrastructure.